FuriLabs/chatty/README.md

 # Chatty

-A simple to use messaging app for 1:1 communication and small groups supporting SMS, MMS, XMPP and matrix.
+A simple to use messaging app for 1:1 communication and small groups supporting SMS, MMS, matrix and XMPP through libpurple.

 ## Build and install

+In case you want to disable the libpurple plugin support have a look at [meson_options](meson_options)

 ### Getting the source